Can tides explain the low dark matter density in Fornax?: How likely is the tidal origin of the low dark matter density in Fornax?

-\citet{readerkal} fit a {\sc coreNFWtides} model to Fornax to estimate its dynamical mass\footnote{The dynamical mass of \citet{readerkal} is the $M_{200}$ parameter of the best-fitting {\sc coreNFWtides} model, corresponding to the usual definition of$M_{200}$ for an NFW halo.}, obtaining $M_{200} = 2.4^{+0.8}_{-0.5}\times 10^9 M_{\odot}$.
-However, it is challenging to dynamically estimate the halo mass out to Fornax's virial radius ($R_{200} \sim 60-70$\,kpc) from data near its half-light radius ($\sim 1$\,kpc) and the extrapolated $M_{200}$ depends on the assumed form of the outer dark matter density profile. \citet{Errani18} find that cored, tidally-stripped, models for Fornax favour a higher total mass than cusped models, with their cored models reaching masses up to $M_{200} = 2.5 \times 10^{10}$\,M$_\odot$ within their 68\% confidence interval.
-Indeed, in tests we found that fixing a narrow prior on $M_{200}$ around $\sim 2 \times 10^{10}$\,M$_\odot$ for Fornax, we were still able to obtain a good fit to Fornax's kinematic data using GRAVSPHERE \citep{gravsphere}.
-As found by \citet{Errani18}, such models strongly favour a central dark matter core for Fornax.
+\citet{readerkal} fit a {\sc coreNFWtides} model to Fornax to estimate its {\it pre-infall} dynamical mass, obtaining $M_{200} = 2.4^{+0.8}_{-0.5}\times 10^9 M_{\odot}$.
+The pre-infall values of $M_{200}$ for our Fornax analogues lie above this estimate.
+However, it is challenging to dynamically estimate the halo mass out to Fornax's virial radius ($R_{200} \sim 60-70$\,kpc) from data near its half-light radius ($\sim 1$\,kpc) and the inferred $M_{200}$ depends on the assumed form of the outer dark matter density profile.

+\citet{errani} find that cored, tidally-stripped, models for Fornax favour a higher {\it present-day} total mass than cuspy models (see the left panel of Fig.~\ref{fig9}), with their cored models reaching masses up to $M_{200} = 2.5 \times 10^{10}~M_{\rm \odot}$ within their 68~per~cent confidence interval, while cuspy models reach $2.5\times10^{9}M_{\rm \odot}$.
+The present-day halo masses of 4 of our Fornax analogues are consistent within 1$\sigma$ with the cuspy models of \citet{errani}.